urilivshits/pageinference/README.md

 **Q: The extension isn't working after installation! 😭**
 A: Let's troubleshoot like civilized humans:
 1. Check if the extension is enabled in `chrome://extensions/`
-2. Make sure you've added your OpenAI API key (click the profile icon)
+2. Make sure you've added your OpenAI API key (the extension will guide you if you haven't)
 3. Try refreshing the page you're on
 4. Check the browser console for any error messages
 5. If all else fails, try the classic "turn it off and on again" (disable/re-enable the extension)